IBM/event-automation/_tutorials/monitor-with-splunk-hec.md

 With the HTTP Event Collector (HEC), you can send data and application events to a Splunk deployment over the HTTP and Secure HTTP (HTTPS) protocols.
 HEC uses a token-based authentication model.
 For more information about setting up the HTTP Event Collector, see the [Splunk documentation](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector){:target="_blank"}.

-In this tutorial we will be configuring the HTTP Event Collector by using Splunk Web as follows:
+In this tutorial, we will be configuring the HTTP Event Collector by using Splunk Web as follows:

 1. In the Splunk Web **click Settings** > **Add Data**.
 1. Click **Monitor**.